SPIRITUAL CHRISTIAN

 In Romans 7:19-20, St. Paul says, “For it is not the good that I wish to do, that I do, but it is the evil that I do not wish to do, that I do.
 Now if I do that which I do not wish, then it is not I who do it, but the sin that dominates me.”
 Many Christians are familiar with this saying, but very few realize that St. Paul was describing what Analytical Psychology refers to as the shadow.
 The recognition of a personal shadow was developed in the writings of Carl Jung in the early twentieth century.

-Freud identified the shadow as the negative side of the personality which he called the Id or the repressed aspects of personality; whereas Jung first used the term “the shadow side of the psyche” to mean the repressed unconscious and the dark desires of the personality.
+Jung first used the term “the shadow side of the psyche” to mean the repressed unconscious and the dark emotional desires of the personality.
 He refers to the personal shadow as the other in us, an unconscious personality of the same sex which harbors and hides all our unpleasant qualities and undeveloped characteristics as well as the negative aspects of the personality.
 Jung says, “Everyone carries a shadow, and the less it is embodied in the individual’s conscious life, the blacker and denser it is.
 At all counts, it forms an unconscious snag, thwarting our most well-meant intentions.”

 In more modern terminology, the shadow refers to that part of the unconscious psyche which is closest to the conscious self, but is not completely accepted by it.
-These are common human traits the ego-persona has rejected as being part of the conscious self; these aspects of personality are repressed and become unconscious, but not inactive.
+These are common human traits and emotions the ego-personality has rejected as being part of the conscious self; these aspects of personality are repressed and become unconscious, but are frequently encountered as emotional eruptions.
 Consequently, that which we reject within ourselves we find impossible to live with in others so we reject them also – thus the aphorism: judge not, lest ye be judged.

 The reason for this conundrum in our conscious being lies within the developmental phases of the ego.
 Throughout the early stages of life, we constantly hear our family, friends, teachers and ministers express what is good, proper and moral behavior as well as what is shameful, mean-spirited and sinful behavior.
 When we reach the adolescent stage of life, the ego-persona struggles to formulate a stable and acceptable self-image, but it is thwarted in its efforts by the external collective consciousness of people and society.